 - Discretionary personal expenses: leisure activities, gifts, etc.

-Accommodations for the four evenings in St. Etienne during the workshop are at the student dorms of Ecole Nationale Supérieure des Mines, which are a short walk from campus
+Housing for the four evenings in St. Etienne during the workshop are at the student dorms of Ecole Nationale Supérieure des Mines, which are a short walk from campus.

 St. Etienne, France